.jpg?language_id=1)

 Who is eligible to be a member of a strata committee?

 Each property owner within the scheme has the right to nominate one person per property for election.
-Nominees can be the owner themselves, another property owner, or a non-owner, such as a tenant or a tenant representative.
+Nominees can be the owner themselves, another property owner, or a non-owner, such as a tenant or a tenant representative who lives there.

 However, certain individuals are ineligible for nomination to the strata committee, including:

-- Any owner who has outstanding debts to the scheme at the time of the Annual General Meeting (AGM).
+Any owner who has outstanding debts to the scheme at the time of the AGM

 Office-bearer jobs in strata committees